-The world of darts saw in the year with a bang as Gerwyn Price lifted the PDC Darts World Championship and became world number one in the PDC darts rankings.
+The world of darts saw in last year with a bang as Gerwyn Price lifted the PDC Darts World Championship and became world number one in the PDC darts rankings.

-As we prepare for the upcoming PDC tournaments over the next 12 months, we have taken a look at what to keep your eye on through the 2021 PDC calendar.
+As we prepare for the upcoming PDC tournaments over the next 12 months, we have taken a look at the latest PDC darts schedule and what to keep your eye on through the 2021 PDC calendar.

 World Matchplay – 17-25 July 2021, Winter Gardens, Blackpool